OCTOBER 12, 2014

 the underlying frailty, how close he was to kicking the bucket, and then the fact that his life has broken into a thousand small discordant pieces, it can never again be as it was, he’s not the same person anymore, no pride, no joy, no recognition: THIS IS ME, but whatever he is, he doesn’t know, he has no idea how he’ll move on with his life, as Charlotte put it, when she also told him it’s sink or swim and slammed the door, he could hear her shouting something else on her way down the stairs.

 As with Tolstoy, there is a social critique implicit in all this.
 Aidt skillfully and coolly picks away at the illusions of safety and well-being that characterize life in a wealthy, homogenous welfare society.
-Her modern day characters are egotistical and cruel, driven by an animal desire they neither fathom nor control.
+Her modern-day characters are egotistical and cruel, driven by an animal desire they neither fathom nor control.
 Often, it is children who are the victims of this excess.
 In “Starry Sky,” a couple falls madly, carnally in love with each other (“[…] they rubbed against each other like a dog humping its owners’ leg”), and are almost literally consumed by their insatiable appetite for each other before getting married and having a child.
 Their sex life continues happily, except that the husband has taken a male lover.
 One day the child, accompanied by her grandmother, sees her father kissing a man in a passageway: “[…] the child saw that it wasn’t a completely ordinary kiss, because her father and the man went on kissing, but the most disturbing part was that the man was holding the nape of her father’s neck as if he were pushing him down.”
-Although the child tells her mother what she saw, nothing comes of it: whatever doubts the mother had are quelled, the grandmother who presumably saw the same thing is silent, and the father simply becomes more discrete about his homosexual affairs, which over the years grow ever more voracious.
+Although the child tells her mother what she saw, nothing comes of it: whatever doubts the mother had are quelled, the grandmother who presumably saw the same thing is silent, and the father simply becomes more discreet about his homosexual affairs, which over the years grow ever more voracious.
 Left in the lurch is the uncomprehending young child, who witnessed her father being both kissed and manhandled, and whose betrayal is cruelly summed up by the father’s dismissal of what happened: “Kids!
 It must be some damn Oepidal complex!”

 Similarly, in “Torben and Maria,” a mother physically abuses her little boy while her brother, Bjørn, and Torben’s father, Rock, look on complacently.
 Even Maria’s mother does not intervene, but advises her daughter instead to hit Torben on the butt so she doesn’t run into any trouble with the daycare workers.
 Fortunately for Maria, they don’t care either: